Biden and Trump are poised for a potential rematch that could shake American politics - WTOP News

 Not since the Supreme Court effectively decided the 2000 campaign in favor of Republican George W. Bush has the judiciary been so intertwined with presidential politics.

+And at least three serious candidates who have launched outsider presidential bids threaten to scramble the campaign and eat into the support from independent voters who were critical to Biden’s success in 2020.

 Facing such uncertainty, few expect the traditional rules of politics to apply in 2024.
-Jim Messina, who managed former President Barack Obama’s reelection, said Trump could very well defeat Biden next fall, even if the former president is in prison.
+Jim Messina, who managed former President Barack Obama’s reelection, said Trump could very well defeat Biden in the fall, even if the former president is in prison.

 “We just don’t know,” Messina said.
 “Everyone in the world knows, especially me, that this election is going to be really, really close.”

+The results will have long-term implications on everything from the future of abortion rights and immigration policy to the role of the U.S. in the world.
+A Trump victory would raise the possibility of the U.S. largely abandoning Ukraine as it seeks to repel Russia’s invasion.
+Domestic politics could also test Biden’s commitment to Israel, a policy that threatens to erode his standing with young voters and people of color who are critical elements of his coalition.

-One of the few certainties at this point is that Biden is on track to be the Democratic nominee again, facing only token opposition in this year’s primary despite overwhelming concerns within his own party about his physical and mental fitness.
+One of the few certainties at this point is that Biden is a virtual lock to be the Democratic nominee again, facing only token opposition in this year’s primary despite overwhelming concerns within his own party about his physical and mental fitness.
 And though a few rivals are fighting furiously to stop Trump, he is well positioned to win the GOP nomination for the third consecutive election.

 Public polling strongly suggests that voters do not want a rematch between Trump and Biden.